kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     )
 ```

-Go to [localhost:8000/books](http://localhost:8000/books) and press `Show` on any book you have created.
+Go to [localhost:8000/Books](http://localhost:8000/Books) and press `Show` on any book you have created.
 You should see where Elm starts and begins with the `<elm🌳>` tag.
-Pretty cool.

-Please not that this usecase would be just as well solved with IHP, but I'm keeping the examples as simple as possible.
-The advanced elm related stuff is best suited for a separate elm tutorial.

 ## Next up

 We have created only one widget, but in the next post I will show you how to create another widget to show you how I make only one Elm app support an unlimited amount of widgets.

 Most of the groundwork is done, so we can hit the ground running in the next post.